How to track your team’s time off

 Step #1: Defining working days

-By default, your work days are set to Monday through Friday, where Saturdays and Sundays are non-working.
+By default, your work days are set to Monday through Friday, therefore Saturdays and Sundays are non-working days.

 However, if your team follows a different schedule, you can change the standard working days in the settings.